The Little Hours: Filming

 Baena looked for a cinematographer through personal recommendations instead of agencies, and chose Quyen Tran, who had worked on the original short film of SMILF with mutual friend Frankie Shaw.
 Tran and Baena watched Robert Altman films as inspiration for the visual language of The Little Hours, being particularly influenced by 3 Women, and Tran also took inspiration from 14th century art.
 Many such paintings "have very wide, stacked shots with a lot of action happening in one frame", something Tran aimed to emulate for aesthetics and to capture as much of the actors' improvised performances as possible while shooting single-camera.
-Baena had learnt a lot from directing Joshy, which was also improvised, and felt that the two films ended up being stylistically (though not tonally) similar.
+Baena had learned a lot from directing Joshy, which was also improvised, and felt that the two films ended up being stylistically (though not tonally) similar.
 As an independent film, the camera crew for The Little Hours was very small, with Tran only able to take five people: a gaffer, a key grip, two camera assistants, and a swing person "who kind of did everything".
 There was no second unit, so Tran created all the B-roll for the editor, shooting establishing shots whenever she had time available around filming scenes.

 The film was shot on an Arri Amira camera in 3.8 UHD with Cooke S4 lenses; Baena had wanted to shoot in 4K and so Tran had planned to use the Arri Alexa XT, but found this camera was not available after they had arrived in Italy and so chose the Amira as an "acceptable" substitute.
 The Amira is similar to an ENG camera, which Tran found to be of benefit in terms of the ease of using it handheld, as she had to operate all equipment by herself.